JULIE PFLEIDERER IS A MULTI MEDIA ARTIST WORKING ACROSS THE BOUNDARIES OF

 In 2017 Julie collaborates as media artist with dance company Fieldworks on their new production ‘unannounced’ that premieres at Kaaitheater Brussels, Belgium in April 2017 and tours to Belgium, Sweden, Norway and Germany and creates a film together with visual artist Marcel Buehler, shot in Berlin, Germany, NYC and Arizona, USA.

 In 2018 Julie was fellow at Villa Aurora, Pacific Palisades, Los Angeles for 3 months.
-She is directing the performance SAFE in collaboration with actress Caroline Daish, composer Oxana Omelchuk, choreographer Christine De Smedt, writer Pieter Delfosse, stage desiger Jochen Schmitt and Ictus Ensemble.
-Premiere will be November 2018 at Kaaitheater Brussels.
-There is also a new video coming out for Wildling Shoes, shot in Corsica, France.
+She directed the performance SAFE in collaboration with actress Caroline Daish, composer Oxana Omelchuk, choreographer Christine De Smedt, writer Pieter Delfosse, stage desiger Jochen Schmitt and Ictus Ensemble.
+Premiere was in November 2018 at Kaaitheater Brussels.
+There is also a new video out for Wildling Shoes, shot in Corsica, France & a new video for fashion designer Carine Gilson.

 Julie Pfleiderer lives and works in Berlin and Brussels.